rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

 > **Note:** Tool files must be a JSON **array** (even if only one tool).

+**You are done!
+ToolUniverse agents now have access to your data collection and associated tool to use in their work as an AI Scientist!**

-Agents (or you) can load it directly:
+Agents (or you) can also load it directly if desired:

 .. code-block:: python